Try Round Robin app completely FREE at Zendesk Apps Marketplace ( » Apps » Marketplace » Round Robin) or link below.

 2. Select the view you want to triage in Zendesk view field.

 Important!
 Round Robin skips already assigned and closed tickets so it's highly recommended to exclude such tickets from this view in order to prevent extra load on Zendesk by extraneous requests.

-3. Test the settings made by clicking Run once.
+3. Test the settings made by "Enabled=ON"&"Save", then "Enabled=OFF"&"Save" the queue.
 The app runs one queue processing cycle.
 Check the results in Zendesk and in the Round Robin dashboard.

 4. Set Run interval in minutes.

 5. Set Enabled to "On" then click Save.

 You can use fields Comment and Comment mode to add a comment (Private or Public) to a ticket when it is assigned to an agent.
 If you leave Comment field blank the comment won't be added.